 By car from Sydney or Adelaide

-When driving from Adelaide, there are two highways that you can choose.
+When driving from Adelaide, there are two highways that you can choose from.
 The first is the Barrier Highway, which is 520 kilometres long and will allow you to see many of Australia’s leading wine-growing regions.
 The other is the Stuart Highway, which is a bit longer, extending for 674 kilometres and passes through just one wine region.

 Where to Stay in Broken Hill